nrjdalal/vite-tailwind/README.md

-- Create a folder and open terminal in it
+- Create a folder and open terminal in it.
 - Type the follwing command in the terminal of that folder -

 ```
 npm init vite .
 ```

-- Enter any package name e.g. vite-tailwind, select framework and variant as "vanilla"
+- Enter any package name e.g. vite-tailwind, select framework and variant as "vanilla".
 - Run the following commands -

 ```